hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          vi all.yml
          ---
          # We create fixed user accounts to provide an isolated execution environment to run the jupyter notebooks
-         # They are called studentXXX where XXX is comprised between USERMIN and USERMAX defined below poentially with the addition of an offset (UIDBASE) for their uid/gid
+         # They are called studentXXX where XXX is set between USERMIN and USERMAX defined below potentially with the addition of an offset (UIDBASE) for their uid/gid
          # Their home directory is located under /student and is thus named /student/studentXXX
          # Corresponding JupyterHub accounts are also created
          #